58 Common Phrases for Effortless Business Telephone Calls in English

 Hello, you’ve reached Quick Translations.
 This is Alice speaking.
 How may I help you?

 This is a shorter greeting, but just as common.

 3. Hello, this is [your name] from [company name].

-At the beginning of the phone conversation it’s best to clarify why you are calling.
-This helps both speakers talk about what’s relevant.
+At the beginning of the phone conversation, it’s best to clarify why you are calling.
+This helps both speakers focus on what’s relevant.